Quantum fluctuation on the worldsheet of probe string in BTZ black hole: Further study from the perspective of String Field Theory

 In the second equality, we change the integration variable in term of the facts that $dX^{\mu}=dX^{0}+d(\delta X)$ and $dX^{0}$ is fixed.
 In the third equality, we recall \eqref{8} and take $n_{\mu}$ as a constant vector along the worldsheet.
 Then considering that $\int d\xi e^{-S_{NG}^{(2)}}$ is a Gaussian integral, we shall further reduce the above formula into

 which could be defined as the induced fields excited by Hawking radiation under the Schr$\ddot{o}$dinger functional representation.
 As expected, $n_{\mu}$ appears here indicates that these fields are polarized and normal to the worldsheet.
 One interesting property we can read off from \eqref{37} is when the string tension $T_{s}$ approaches to zero, the fields will blow up.
-This could be understood as that the string is melted by the high Hawking temperature when it goes near the horizon.
+This could be understood as that the structure of string worldhseet will be changed by the high Hawking temperature (Hagedorn temperature) when it goes near the horizon \cite{Giddings:1989xe,Bowick:1989us,Bagchi:2015nca}.

 Before closing this section, we shall present some discussions on our results.
 Firstly, we argue that $\Xi_{n}[X^{\mu}]$ can be defined as the induced field excited by Hawking radiation based on the fact that the fluctuation of worldsheet can be caused by Hawking radiation as the probe string is in black hole environment, even though the physical quantities related to Hawking radiation are not reflected in (\ref{37}).
-It is noticed that besides Hawking radiation, the fluctuations may also be triggered by other mechanisms, such as a scalar field on the worldsheet as a defect \cite{Garriga:1991tb}, but here we take more care of the worldsheet fluctuation itself, which means that fields $\Xi_{n}[X^{\mu}]$ are only curve-dependent.
+It is noticed that besides Hawking radiation, the fluctuations may also be triggered by other mechanisms, such as a scalar field on the worldsheet as a defect \cite{Garriga:1991tb}, but here we take more care of the worldsheet fluctuation itself , which means that fields $\Xi_{n}[X^{\mu}]$ are only curve-dependent.
 Secondly, in our analysis, we see that under the second-order fluctuation on the action/complexity growth, the two-point correlation emerge from the worldsheet's perturbation.
 Moreover, (\ref{35}) shows that the second order fluctuation of action growth of probe string indeed contributes to the correlation of vertex operators in the boundary conformal field theory in the form of functional path integrals.
 We argue that this may indicate a profound connection between complexity and the correlation function, which deserves further clarification.